exponential-decay/skeleton-test-suite-generator/README.md

 should be used to complement a methodology whereby skeleton files are also generated manually by signature developers.

-The research paper this work led to can be found **http://www.ijdc.net/index.php/ijdc/article/view/8.1.120**
+The research paper this work led to can be found here: **http://www.ijdc.net/index.php/ijdc/article/view/8.1.120**

 ### Technical